liuzhimei/S1coursework/README.md

 This repository contains the code and dependencies required for running the `S1_coursework.ipynb` Jupyter Notebook.
 Follow the steps below to set up the environment and run the notebook.

 **Note**: This is the assessed coursework for the course **Statistical Methods in Data Intensive Science**, which is one of the courses of the Data Intensive Science Mphil programme, at the University of Cambridge.
+The questions are listed in the file `S1_Coursework_Questions.pdf`, and my report is the file `S1_coursework_report.pdf`.

 ---